 Suggested by John Berardi, Precision Nutrition

-For many coaches, working one-on-one with clients is a good start.
-In the individual model, you present yourself to clients as a well-rounded lifestyle coach — and deliver on that promise.
+For many coaches, working one-on-one with clients and patients is a good start.
+In the individual model, you present yourself as a well-rounded lifestyle coach — and deliver on that promise.

 One of the best ways to do this is to simply build nutrition coaching into your standard package of services.